harryahlas/bescea/README.md

 ## Shiny App

-The code above models your text using [SpaCy](https://spacy.io/) and [fastText](https://fasttext.cc/).
-It also uses [BM25Okapi](https://github.com/dorianbrown/rank_bm25) as a searching tool.
-It then generates a [Shiny](https://shiny.rstudio.com/) app in your browser to search your text.
+The code above first tokenizes your text using [SpaCy](https://spacy.io/), then generates a [fastText](https://fasttext.cc/) model.
+It uses [BM25Okapi](https://github.com/dorianbrown/rank_bm25) as a searching tool.
+Finally, it generates a [Shiny](https://shiny.rstudio.com/) app in your browser to search your text.
+You can download an .xlsx file of your results by clicking the *Download* button.

 ![buscea search example](images/search2.png)

+## Build Model

+You have the option to run and save your own *fastText* model for use with other searches.
+This will speed up runtimes and often improve results.

 ## Requirements